-Free unlimited ridership is available on CDTA buses for all registered and paid students taking college credit courses for the fall and spring semesters, as well as intersession.
+Free unlimited ridership is available on CDTA buses for all registered and paid students taking college credit courses for the fall and spring semesters, as well as intersession and summer terms.

 Students can use their student ID as a bus pass to access all CDTA routes including the STAR service and the Northway Xpress commuter service.

-The free ridership service is activated when students pay their bill.
-There may be up to a two-day period for a student’s ID card to be fully activated.
+- The free ridership service is activated when students pay their bill.
+There may be up to a two-day period for a student’s ID card to be activated.

-Free CDTA ridership ends on the last day of exams in the fall semester.
+- Free CDTA ridership ends on the last day of the fall semester.
 Students who register and pay for either intersession classes or the spring semester may use the CDTA service during intersession.

 Every weekday, 100 CDTA buses stop on campus providing hundreds of students and staff members with viable transportation to campus.
 The college hopes students will take full advantage of this energy-saving and money-saving opportunity.
 Nine out of ten Hudson Valley students live within the area serviced by CDTA and 42 percent have access to direct CDTA service.

 The college is served directly by Routes 224 and 85 several times a day.
 For all other connection routes visit www.CDTA.org or call (518) 482-8822.